TarekRaafat/skalex/README.md

 ### Class: Collection

-The `Collection` class represents a collection of documents in the Skalex database.
+The `Collection` class represents a collection of documents in the `Skalex` database.
 It provides methods for inserting, updating, deleting, and querying documents in the collection.

-#### Constructor: Collection(collectionData, database)
+#### Constructor: Collection()

-- `collectionData` (object): The data of the collection.
-- `database` (Skalex): The parent database instance.

 Creates a new instance of the Collection.